Tell us what happened, and we will provide you with the various options so you know where you stand.

-Who is entitled to claim compensation for motor vehicle accidents?
+Who is entitled to seek compensation for a motor vehicle accident?

-- drivers, cyclists or other road users of a vehicle who were not at fault for an accident;
+- Drivers, cyclists, or other road users who were not responsible for the accident.

-- passengers of a vehicle, including on public transport;
+- Passengers in a vehicle, including those using public transportation.

-A person who has lost a loved one as a result of a road accident can also claim compensation if they were dependent on that person, either financially or for services.
+Furthermore, individuals who have lost a loved one due to a road accident can pursue compensation if they were financially dependent on the deceased person or relied on their services.

-- pain and suffering as a result of your injuries;
+- pain and suffering caused by your injuries;

 - any effect on your capacity to work, both in the past and future;